 Are you interested in ideas?
 Do you enjoy the challenges of philosophy and theory?
-In this one-year, research-based degree programme, you will have the opportunity to experiment in the space of contemporary philosophies, using emerging ideas and debate to reflect on and interpret technological change and the social, cultural and political contexts in which it takes place.
+In this research-based programme, you will use emerging ideas and debate to reflect on and interpret technological change and the social, cultural and political contexts in which it takes place.

-Students of this programme will be part of a dynamic community of researchers exploring many aspects of computing: its social ramifications, social media, the world of e-commerce, e-entrepreneurship, e-learning, project-based composition and artistic works, digital architecture and urbanism, new media consumption practices, the co-creation of media, changes to the household, links between vision and sound, branded places, non-places, and more.
-There are currently over 50 coursework students, researchers, PhD students and staff researching in these areas.
+Students of this programme are part of a dynamic community of around 50 researchers at all career stages and a new intellectual infrastructure for digital media design and art practice, exploring computing’s social ramifications, social media, the world of e-commerce, e-entrepreneurship, e-learning, project-based composition and artistic works, digital architecture and urbanism, new media consumption practices, the co-creation of media, changes to the household, links between vision and sound, branded places, non-places, and more.

 What you will study